We have all heard of the dangers of overeating. But not much is said about under-eating.

 The first thing that I needed to get used to was the feeling of being full.
 I had forgotten what that feeling felt like or what it felt to be comfortably full/satiated.
 I felt uncomfortable with the feeling of having a glass of water inside me.
 That was one of the major things I knew I had to overcome in order to recover.

 Over the years of having my eating disorder, I had a bank of what I thought were ‘safe food’.
-This was just a group of food and drink that I felt that I could eat without the feeling of guilt.
+This was just a group of food and drink that I felt that I could eat without feeling guilt.
 These included certain types of fruit, cottage cheese, nuts, cereal, rice cakes and almond milk.
 So I remember just having these next to me when I was revising and because I was revising for so long, time would pass by.
 Over the next couple of weeks, I slowly overcame the panic of feeling full and eventually was able to eat an entire burger without feeling the need to purge by being sick.
 Overcoming the panic when feeling full was the first step in my recovery.

 I really recommend anyone who is refeeding after years of undereating to see a doctor and have an FBC blood test (full blood count).
 This is to ensure that other health issues you may have developed during the years of malnutrition can be treated.